Close up of a small sculpture

 About the course

-This programme aims to introduce Tibetan and Himalayan studies to students who do not have a background in the subject.
-Emphasis is on teaching the Tibetan language (both spoken and literary).
-Students are also introduced to the history and civilisation of the area, including Tibetan history, society, literature and religions.
+This course aims to introduce Tibetan and Himalayan studies to students who do not have a background in the subject.
+Emphasis is on teaching the Tibetan language (both spoken and literary) and you will also be introduced to the history and civilisation of the area, including Tibetan history, society, literature and religions.

-During full term students will typically attend around seven or eight hours per week of face-to-face classes, lectures or tutorials.
-Students will be expected to come to these well-prepared through self-directed study and reading.
+During full term you will typically attend around seven or eight hours per week of face-to-face classes, lectures or tutorials.
+You will be expected to attend these classes well-prepared through self-directed study and reading.
 Academic articles and books will be assigned for general background on the region, and there will be weekly lectures on various aspects of Tibetan history and civilisation as well as lectures on Buddhism in the first and second terms.
 Selected topics will be treated in more detail in a set of eight essays/tutorials, which will be scheduled in the first year.
 Throughout the course, attendance at lectures by visiting scholars will be strongly recommended.

 Students will be encouraged to use the long summer vacation between the first and second year to attend a summer school abroad or visit Tibetan-speaking communities in Tibet or in South Asia to develop language skills, and to begin work on their dissertation.